figo-connect/ios-sdk/README.md

 This Framework wraps the figo Connect API endpoints in nicely typed Swift functions and types for your conveniece.

 - We don't support Swift versions older than 3.0
-- Although the code should compile and run on all platforms, we currently only support iOS targets
+- We are working on support for other platforms than iOS

 ## figo Connect API